jacenfox/pytorch-framework/README.md

 Train/Test pytorch network.

 You may only need two scripts from this repo: **deepnet_training.py**, **deepnet_test.py**.
 The rest are used as an example and hope to make this repo reusable.
+No special dependencies are required.

 ## Usage